-HRB Postdoctoral Fellowships - Applying Research into Policy and Practice (ARPP) 2020 (Next call expected Sept/Oct 2022)
+HRB Postdoctoral Fellowships - Applying Research into Policy and Practice (ARPP) 2020 (Next call expected in January 2023)

 The overarching aim of the HRB Postdoctoral Fellowships - Applying Research into Policy & Practice (ARPP) scheme is to develop talented and skilled health researchers during the postdoctoral stage of their research career.